Tanz0rz/haxe-fmod/README.md

 ```

 **Note:** for the generated files to stay up to date, you must run the export **every** time you build your sound bank (the script builds the banks for you, so `Ctrl+B` is the whole loop).

-### FMOD Studio Live Update

-One of the most powerful features of the FMOD ecosystem.
-Mix your sounds in real-time by binding FMOD Studio to a running instance of your game.

-Live Update **only works on C++ and HashLink builds**.
-HTML5 builds will not work.
-The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

-**Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game with Live Update active.
-Live Update opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.

 ## Migrating From Previous haxe-fmod Versions?